microsoft/rushstack.io-website/pages/api/rush-lib.versionpolicyconfiguration.md

 |  [getVersionPolicy(policyName)](./rush-lib.versionpolicyconfiguration.getversionpolicy.md) |  | <b><i>(BETA)</i></b> Gets the version policy by its name.
 Throws error if the version policy is not found. |
 |  [update(versionPolicyName, newVersion)](./rush-lib.versionpolicyconfiguration.update.md) |  | <b><i>(BETA)</i></b> Updates the version directly for the specified version policy |
 |  [validate(projectsByName)](./rush-lib.versionpolicyconfiguration.validate.md) |  | <b><i>(BETA)</i></b> Validate the version policy configuration against the rush config |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `VersionPolicyConfiguration` class.